code2forever/code2forever/README.md

 - 👋 Hi, I’m @code2forever
 - 👀 I’m interested in web development and learning new skills.
-- 🌱 I’m currently into competetive programming.
+- 🌱 I’m currently into competitive programming.
 - 💞️ I’m looking to collaborate on web projects.

 <!---